-A trespass is, “Any direct and immediate intentional interference with a chattel in the possession of another.”
+A trespass is “Any direct and immediate intentional interference with a chattel in possession of another.”
 (Prosser.)

 Chattel refers to moveable tangible property, such as furniture, clothing, jewelry, art, and more, and intangible personal property, such as trade secrets or intellectual property rights.